radio0but/LXD-Control-Center/README.md

 ## To uninstall or Update

-simply delete the folder /opt/LXD-Control-Center
+delete the folder /opt/LXD-Control-Center

 then to update simply rerun the install script

-## Then to start the server:
+## To start the server:

 First you have to make the *start.sh* script executable